© Crown copyright 2020

 The COVID-19 swab samples are sent to our laboratories from across the country for analysis.
 We receive samples from the NHS on the front line and other testing sites, such as COVID-19 drive-through testing centres.

 NHS Test and Trace is now the largest diagnostic network in British history.
-Our laboratories are processing over 2 million tests a week and we recently announced new facilities and technology to process results even faster.
+Our laboratories are processing around 2 million tests a week and we recently announced new facilities and technology to process results even faster.